Kampung Selamat MRT station

-The Kampung Selamat station is a mass rapid transit (MRT) station serving the areas of Kampung Selamat and Kampung Baru Sungai Buloh in Sungai Buloh, Selangor, Malaysia.
-The station was one of the stations on the MRT Kajang Line and was opened on 16 December 2016 under Phase One operations of the line.
+The Kampung Selamat MRT station is a mass rapid transit (MRT) station serving the areas of Kampung Selamat and Kampung Baru Sungai Buloh in Sungai Buloh, Selangor, Malaysia.
+The station was one of the stations on the MRT Sungai Buloh - Kajang Line and was opened on 16 December 2016 under Phase 1 operations of the line.

-The station name is taken from the nearby Kampung Selamat (English: Safe Village), which lies on the east side of Jalan Sungai Buloh.
+The station name is taken from the nearby Kampung Selamat, which lies on the east side of Jalan Sungai Buloh.

+The station was temporarily closed for migration work for the MRT SSP Line / MRT Putrajaya Line from November 17-18, 2018 for early track and system connection works, March 9-10, 2019 for track switch installation for depot access, June 27-28 & November 14-15, 2020 for further migration works.
+The station was closed on October 9, 2021 till the official opening of MRT Putrajaya Line Phase 1 on 16 June 2022.

-Although it was previously a station as part of the MRT Kajang Line, the station is one of three which were transferred to the MRT Putrajaya Line and began operations on 16 June 2022.
+The station is currently served by the MRT Putrajaya Line, being one of 3 stations that were transferred to the line from the Kajang Line when it began operations on 16 June 2022.